5 Lessons About Soulful Marketing

 One of my clients had a breakthrough recently – with the simple question of if she actually believed she could hit her revenue goals.
 Surprise – she didn’t.
 Why?
 Her business didn’t feel like a real business to her yet.

-Do you believe your business goals are obtainable?
+Do you believe your business goals are attainable?
 Be honest.
 Don’t just say yes because you think that’s a positive mindset.
 Think about why they are.
 Think about what you’ve accomplished so far, what you’re going to change to hit higher goals, and what support you have.

 If you don’t think they’re obtainable, do you need to adjust them?
 Do you need to adjust them and work on your mindset?
 Do you BELIEVE you can create a highly profitable business?
 Do you BELIEVE you can do it with ease?